unixwzrd/oobabooga-macOS/README.md

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
 Nothing special, just ahcked together in a few minutes for checking GPU utilization and AutoCast Data Typing.

+## 19 Jul 2023 - New information on building llama-cpp-python

+INstructions have been updated.
+Also, ther were some corerctions as I was rushed getting this done.
+If you find any errors are think or a better way to do things, let me know.

 ## 19 Jul 2023 - NEW llama-cpp-python

 Haven't tested it yet, but here's hwo to update yours.
 Will change this with th eresults of my testing.